jeyrce/howto/README.md

-how to work the code
+how to run the code
 ---